BruceEckel/WinterTechForum-hugo/content/travel/index.md

 1. The bus to Crested Butte departs at 1:50 pm from the Bus Concourse at Gate B4.
 It shows up and starts loading about 15 minutes before departure so it's good to be there at 1:30.
 The driver will check you in, so you'll know you're on the right bus.
+At least in the Winter, the best place to sit is probably the left side of the bus, in both directions.

 1. The bus terminates at the "4-way Stop" in Crested Butte, at about 7:30.
     There's a heated indoor shelter where it lets off.
 Depending on snow